Palms with many lines and life line marks

-Most of the fine lines are present because it shows the nature of the individual as being sensitive, caring, nervous or that they possess a very active mind.
+Most of the fine lines are present because they show the individual’s nature as being sensitive, caring, nervous or possessing a very active mind.
 If someone tends to stress a lot, they will have more lines or marks.

 Keeping in mind that any person can control their destiny, palmistry can be used to determine some consequences or guidance for our future.
 Accordingly, if a line shows a particular attribute, it is essential to look for other indications for confirmation, as one feature can offset another.

 Life line marks and what they mean.

-Almost all horizontal life line marks, such as crossbars, stars, and slashes, are classed as a negative interference or obstacles of some kind.
-A hand that has many of these lines belong to someone who has much nervous energy.
+Almost all horizontal life line marks, such as crossbars, stars, and slashes, are classed as negative interference or obstacles.
+A hand with many of these lines belongs to someone with much nervous energy.
 They are sensitive to everything around them.
 They worry a lot and possibly tend to look for problems to worry about.

 More about the meanings of marks

 The fork in a line shows divided energy, therefore, depicts a decision of some kind, often related to changing location.
 A spot or dot is not so favourable, as it can denote a sudden shock, injury or trauma.
 The spot appears like a dent or nodule (not like a mole or freckle).

-A cross mark denotes an obstacle that is a little more difficult compared to the bar line.
-The grille on a line is also a mark that is not too good to have because it shows much uncertainty, anxiety, depression or even physical restriction.
+A cross mark denotes an obstacle a little more difficult than the bar line.
+The grille on a line is also a mark that is not too good because it shows much uncertainty, anxiety, depression or even physical restriction.

-An island has a similar meaning to the grille in the sense that it too shows uncertainty, however, because the lines still continue, it is not as damaging.
+An island has a similar meaning to the grille in that it, too, shows uncertainty.
+However, because the lines continue, it is not as damaging.

 What if someone has hardly any lines or marks?